section-engineering-education/engineering-education/content/articles/data-representation-using-brython/index.md

 ![Scatterplot](engineering-education/data-representation-using-brython/scatterplot.png)
 ### Conclusion
 The process of data representation is a delightful journey.
 Like all journeys, it must come to an end.
 Through the use of a Content Delivery Network, we were able to import Brython and Highchart's Javascript files.
 This further enabled us to represent data in the form of a pie chart and scatterplot using Brython.

 To get the Python code used in this tutorial, click [here](https://github.com/ayodele96/brython).

+### Further Reading
+For further reading on Brython, read this [documentation](https://brython.info/static_doc/en/intro.html).

+I hope you find this article helpful.

 Happy coding!

 ---
 Peer Review Contributions by: [Bravin Wasike](/engineering-education/authors/bravin-wasike/)
-### Further Reading
-For further reading on Brython, read this [documentation](https://brython.info/static_doc/en/intro.html).